-Popular with mountain bikers, trail runners, hikers, and cross-country skiers, Huron-Clinton Metroparks would like to extend and develop the trail system to become a premiere natural surface multi-use trail system in southeast Michigan.
-The improvements and developments are part of the five-year master plan for Stony Creek Metropark.
+The Huron-Clinton Metroparks would like to extend and develop the Shelden Trail system to create a premiere multi-use natural surface trail system in southeast Michigan.
+The improvements and developments were identified as a priority from public input during a ten-year master planning process for Stony Creek Metropark.

 To build a comprehensive trail design plan for Stony Creek Metropark’s Shelden Trails that will:

 - Create a defined single-track loop within the multi-use trail system, while respecting the natural habitat of the area

 - Improve user safety and avoid incompatible uses

 - Maintain and protect the natural biodiversity of the landscape

 - Incorporate cultural history features of the Shelden Estate Greenhill Farm through interpretive signs